Learn about actual and potential costs

 How risky is the Antifreeze supply chain?

-Supply chain risk is moderate in the antifreeze market.
+Supply chain risk is high in the antifreeze market.
 Glycol is the primary ingredient in the production of antifreeze.
 Propylene glycol in particular is produced from petroleum derivatives, whereas ethylene glycol is made from natural gas.
 Both crude oil and natural gas are finite nonrenewable energy sources.
 Consequently, natural gas...
 Subscribe to learn more.